 One of the key moments in drug-law-reform history happened in December 1977 when then drug czar Dr. Peter Bourne snorted cocaine at a NORML party in Washington, DC.
 It would jeopardize all of the accomplishments that were made in the '70s with 11 states decriminalizing marijuana, thanks largely to NORML's efforts.
 But that one moment when Bourne entered a private room in the house where the party was taking place changed everything.

-When asked a month later by a Washington Post reporter if Bourne had indeed used coke at the party, Stroup chose not to deny, hence acknowledging it.
+When asked a month later by a Washington Post reporter if Bourne had indeed used coke at the party, NORML executive director Keith Stroup chose not to deny, hence acknowledging it.
 Jack Anderson broke the story on Good Morning America.

-Stroup, who's celebrating his 77th birthday today, recently wrote about the incident and how he mishandled it: "My failure to protect Bourne was the equivalent of dropping a dime on him," he admitted.
+Stroup, who's now 78, recently wrote about the incident and how he mishandled it.
+"My failure to protect Bourne was the equivalent of dropping a dime on him," he admitted.
 Stroup subsequently resigned from the organizaion he'd founded in 1970.

 NORML and some White House staffers had found a common cause in marijuana derciminalization.
 However, Stroup became angry with the White House when NORML learned the U.S. approved the spraying of a pesticide called paraquat on marijuana fields in Mexico.
 At the time, most of the marijuana coming into the U.S. was from Mexico.
 When a report claimed 13% of confiscated Mexican marijuana was laden with paraquat, NORML filed a suit against the federal government to stop the spraying.

 Still, Bourne and other Capitol Hill types attended the stoner party where hundreds of joints were circulating.
 Upstairs in the private room, lines were being cut.